 '''

-pip install -r tests/requirements.txt
+python setup.py test

 '''

-This installs all of the backend libraries & all dependencies for getting the tests going.
+This installs all of the backend libraries & all dependencies for getting the tests going and runs the tests.
 You will still have to setup search servers (for running Solr tests, the spatial Solr tests & the Elasticsearch tests).

-Cherry-Picked
+4.1.2 Cherry-Picked

-If you'd rather not run all the tests, install only the backends you need.
-Additionally, Haystack uses the Mock library for testing.
-You will need to install it before running the tests:
+If you'd rather not run all the tests, run only the backends you need since tests for backends that are not running will be skipped.